Graduate Anthropology Program

 Thesis, dissertation, and other graduate-level research is conducted in consultation with the faculty.
 To aid in this process, each graduate student is assigned a faculty mentor upon entry into the program.
-The wide variety of independent research opportunities in biological and medical anthropology for the Master's and Ph.D. programs include research at the Oklahoma Skeletal Biological lab, the Laboratories of Molecular Anthropology and Microbiome Research (LMAMR) at the OU Stephenson Research and Technology Center, the Center for Applied Social Research, the Oklahoma Archeological Survey, and the Sam Noble Oklahoma Museum of Natural History, and research with Anthropology faculty members.
+Ultimately, this individual may or may not serve on or chair the student's graduate committee.
+Students have a wide variety of independent research opportunities in biological and medical anthropology for the Master's and Ph.D. programs.
+These include research at the Laboratories of Molecular Anthropology and Microbiome Research (LMAMR), the Center for Applied Social Research, the Oklahoma Archeological Survey, and the Sam Noble Oklahoma Museum of Natural History, and research with Anthropology faculty members.

 Faculty Research Interests

 - Dr. Kermyt G. Anderson: Behavioral ecology and life history theory; nonpaternity and paternity confidence; HIV/AIDS; South Africa; anthropological demography; parental care and investment; education and schooling outcomes; kinship; biosocial anthropology.

 - Dr. Tassie Katherine Hirschfeld: Medical anthropology; political economy; inequality; post-socialism; Latin America; Cuba; the Andes.

 - Dr. Courtney Hofman: Ancient DNA; microbiomes, historical; ecology, coastal; archaeology, genomics, translocations, zooarchaeology, conservation genetics, high-throughput DNA sequencing, bioinformatics, human-environment interactions, archaeogenomics, domestication, and science education.

 - Dr. Lori L. Jervis: Medical anthropology; psychiatric anthropology; American Indians; aging; trauma; human-animal interactions.